American Studies: Programs & Organizations:

 This site is devoted to the Plymouth Colony.
 It includes primary documents such as court records, law texts, journals and memoirs written in the 1600s, maps and plans, as well as secondary literature such as biographical entries and articles on the architecture and archaeology of the colony.

 This site is devoted to the Jacksonian period (1824-1833).
-It includes a timeline, biographical information, primary documents relating to various social, cultural and political issues.
+It includes a timeline, biographical information, primary documents relating to various social, and cultural and political issues.
 The site also contains the full text of Charles Haswell's Reminiscences of New York by an Octogenarian (1816 - 1860), published in 1896, as well as links to web-based resources.

 Uncle Tom's Cabin and American Culture: A Multi-Media Archive